CodeCraftersHaven/ZenithBot/README.md

     cd ZenithBot
     ```

+3. Setup env vars:<br>
+    - Rename `.env.example` to `.env`<br>
+    - Fill out all variables<br>
+    - DATABASE_URL currently only supports mongodb

-3. Install the required dependencies:
+4. Install the required dependencies:
     ```bash
     yarn install
     ```

-4. Build the bot:
+5. Build the bot:
     ```bash
     yarn build
     ```

-4. Run the bot:
+6. Run the bot:
     ```bash
     yarn start
     ```

+# Using Docker/Docker Compose

+I've included both files to make this process simple.
+Highly recommend using docker compose for production.

+## change {appname} to what you want the image to be named

+### To use docker only, run these commands
+- docker build --pull --rm -f 'Dockerfile' -t '{appname}:latest' '.'
+- docker run --rm -d --env-file {appname}:latest
+### To use docker compose, this is the only command you need
+- docker compose -f 'docker-compose.yml' up -d --build
+    - optionally you can replace `-d` with `-it` to watch the logs
 ## Usage

 Once the bot is running, you can interact with it using the following commands: